logdna/nodejs/README.md

 The app passed along with this log line.

-##### context
+##### meta

 _**Optional**_
 Type: `JSON`
 Default: `null`

-A meta object for additional context about the log line that is passed.
+A meta object that provides additional context about the log line that is passed.

 ##### index_meta